“Leather” sofas & “leather” reclining furniture are available in a wide range of prices.

 Now there are bonded leathers, leather-match, faux leathers and composite fabrics combining polyurethane, vinyl, polyester and other fibers.

-They may be cheap (compared with high quality real leather) but some can literally fall apart after only a few years.
+Some alternative synthetic leathers, sold with cheap frames and cushions, can literally fall apart after only a few years.

 The Confusing World of Leather